 ANU values diversity and inclusion and believes employment opportunities must not be limited by socio-economic background, race, religion or gender.
 For more information about staff equity at ANU, visit https://services.anu.edu.au/human-resources/respect-inclusion.

-Application information: In order to apply for this role please make sure that you upload the following documents:
+Application information: In order to apply for this role please make sure that the following documents are included:

 Applications which do not address the selection criteria may not be considered for the position.

 |Web address for more information||https://jobs.anu.edu.au/en/job/534486/lecturerseni...|

 |Contact phone||+61 2 6125 3226|

 Please note that the application deadline has been extended from 19 Jan until 21 Jan.